SanzharAmirzhan/DocumentScanner/README.md

 # DocumentScanner
 Document scanner written on OpenCV.
-Import document to pdf file.
+Can import document to pdf file.